phpqa/phpqa.github.io/README.md

-# PHP Quality Assurance Tools
+# PHP Quality Assurance

-Looking for tools to make your PHP code / projects even better?
-Dive right into the exciting world of PHP QA!
+Looking for ways to make your PHP code even better?
+Find the projects that can help you!